Who/What is A Simple Ceremony?

 Will our ceremony be strictly non-religious?

-Can we include religious references in our ceremony?
+Can we include spirituality in our ceremony?

-There are many ways to include religion in your wedding ceremony if you really want to.
-Some traditions can be incorporated into a wedding ceremony in subtle symbolic ways.
+Spirituality is different for everyone, and there are many ways to include those sentiments in your wedding ceremony.
 I am always open to discussing and finding ways to include exactly what you want.

 Are you the pastor at a church?